vannio/CV/README.md

 &nbsp;
 ## Experience

+#### Ruby on Rails Coach
+Rails Girls London<br>
+Dec ‘15 — ongoing
+- Pair-programming with attendees as they learn basic Ruby
+- Helping attendees create their first Ruby on Rails application
+- Diagramming and explaining concepts such as MVC

 #### Front-End Web Developer
 Nice and Serious<br>
 Mar ‘14 — May ‘16
-- Crafting innovative animated sites, primarily single-page campaigns
+- Developing innovative animated websites, primarily with JavaScript, SCSS and HTML
+- Deploying to staging and production servers, including cloud-based servers
-- Exploring new frameworks and technologies to improve productivity and workflow
+- Exploring new frameworks and technologies to improve productivity and work ow
 - Wireframing and designing responsive layouts
 - Testing and debugging websites for cross-browser issues, including legacy browsers